devansh-29-glitch/synmind/README.md

 > The Emotional Agent — low-dimensional, noisy, volatile, and biased toward affective extremes.
 > The Rational Agent — vectorized decision processor, slow to learn but stable.

-They started unaware of each other — two egos trapped in code.
+They started unaware of each other like two egos trapped in code.

 ---